Dinosaurs on a Spaceship: Writing and casting

 Showrunner Steven Moffat said that putting dinosaurs on a spaceship was "the secret of success".
 The idea to use dinosaurs in Doctor Who came from the special effects teams The Mill and Millennium FX.
 As "Asylum of the Daleks" was a darker opening episode, "Dinosaurs on a Spaceship" is more about fun.
 In Moffat's pitch to writer Chris Chibnall, he proposed, "Maybe it's a ship heading towards Earth, and Earth is on alert".
 Chibnall had previously written the Doctor Who episodes "42" (2007), "The Hungry Earth"/"Cold Blood" (2010), as well as work for the spinoff series Torchwood.
 The Doctor had previously encountered dinosaurs in the 1974 serial Invasion of the Dinosaurs.
-Moffat suggested the spaceship was Silurian, and Chibnall, who had written the return of the Silurians in "The Hungry Earth"/"Cold Blood", felt that it was "a nice reveal and shows you more about them, even in a story that isn’t really about them".
+Moffat suggested the spaceship was Silurian, and Chibnall, who had written the return of the Silurians in "The Hungry Earth"/"Cold Blood", felt that it was "a nice reveal and shows you more about them, even in a story that isn't really about them".

 Chibnall suggested including a "bonkers" gang of characters picked from around time and space.
 He felt that Doctor Who could have "collisions of characters that no other show in the world can do", and that it was about finding a "disparate" group of characters who would "bounce" off each other.
 Nefertiti's decision not to return to her own time fits in with the historical record, as the date and cause of her death are unknown.
 Chibnall asked to introduce Rory's father, as Amy and Rory would be leaving in four episodes and Rory's family life had not been explored yet.
 Mark Williams, who played Rory's father, previously appeared in the Fifth Doctor audio adventure The Eternal Summer.
 Rupert Graves, who played an Edwardian hunter in this episode, previously worked with Moffat on the BBC series Sherlock.
 David Bradley's character, Solomon, was modelled on a "well-known nightclub owner with long hair".
 Chibnall described him as "half businessman, half Somali pirate".
 Bradley and Williams had previously worked together on the Harry Potter film franchise.
-Bradley was later cast as the First Doctor William Hartnell for the 50th anniversary documentary drama An Adventure in Space and Time and reprised his role in the Twelfth Doctor (Peter Capaldi)'s last Christmas special episode, Twice Upon a Time.
+Bradley was later cast as First Doctor actor William Hartnell for the Doctor Who 50th anniversary drama An Adventure in Space and Time, and then played the character of the First Doctor in the Christmas special episode Twice Upon a Time.
 Comedy duo Mitchell and Webb provided the voices of Solomon's two robots; executive producer Caroline Skinner called the casting choice "perfect".
 Richard Hope, who played the Silurian Bleytal, previously appeared as Malohkeh in the episodes "The Hungry Earth", "Cold Blood" and "The Wedding of River Song".